Lodha Committee

 The Lodha Committee was appointed by the Supreme Court of India on 23 January 2015 to analyse and recommend implementable actions for improving the Board of Control for Cricket in India (BCCI), assess the quantum of punishment for Gurunath Meiyappan and Raj Kundra in the Indian Premier League (IPL) betting scandal, and analyse the role of Sundar Raman.

 The Lodha Committee report was submitted on 14 July 2015.

-History
+Background

+The establishment of the Lodha Committee was the result of the report submitted by the Justice Mukul Mudgal Committee in November 2014 before the Supreme Court of India, after an investigation into the 2013 IPL betting scandal.